-- 1. Existing Conditions - a.
+- a.
 Identify and map existing drainage infrastructure on site and in the vicinity of the property. - b.
 Discuss existing drainage patterns and hydrologic characteristics of the site.
-Identify and discuss ultimate points of existing stormwater discharge from the site.

-- c.
-Prepare a pre-development hydrologic analysis to determine existing peak rates of runoff from the Project area during the statistical 1-, 10-, 25-, and 100-year storm events.
-This analysis will be the basis for determining stormwater management requirements. - d.
-Discuss and map land coverage and hydrologic soil groups within the tributary watershed area. - 2.
-Potential Impacts - a.
+Identify and discuss ultimate points of existing stormwater discharge from the site. - c.
+Prepare a pre-development hydrologic analysis to determine existing peak rates of runoff from the Project area during the statistical 1-, 10-, 25-, 100, and 500-year storm events.
+This analysis will be considered in determining stormwater management requirements. - d.
+Discuss and map land coverage and hydrologic soil groups within the tributary watershed area.

+- a.
 Discuss any changes to the quality or quantity of stormwater runoff due to the Project. - b.
 Discuss the proposed drainage collection system. - c.
-Prepare a post-development hydrologic analysis to determine the changes in the pre-development peak runoff rates. - d.
+Prepare a post-development hydrologic analysis to determine the changes in the pre-development peak runoff rates for the 1-, 10-, 25-, 100, and 500-year storm events. - d.
 Summarize the draft Storm Water Pollution Prevention Plan and discuss compliance with local stormwater management regulation (Town Code Chapter 130 Stormwater Management and Erosion and Sediment Control), NYSDEC general permits and NYC DEP Stormwater regulations. - e.
 The access to, ownership of, and responsibility for maintenance requirements during construction and long-term maintenance of any stormwater management facilities shall be discussed. - f.
-Discuss the capacity of the proposed storm sewer system and any connections to the existing storm sewer or adjacent watercourses. - 3.
-Mitigation Measures - a.
-Discuss and evaluate mitigation measures for all identified significant adverse impacts. - G. Geology Soils, and Topography - 1.
-Existing Conditions - a.
+Discuss the capacity of the proposed storm sewer system and any connections to the existing storm sewer or adjacent watercourses.

+- a.
+A Stormwater Pollution Prevention Plan (SWPPP) will be required. - b.
+Discuss and evaluate mitigation measures for all identified significant adverse impacts.

+G. Geology - Soils, and Topography

+- a.
 A topographic survey based on a two-foot contour interval will be prepared.
 Existing topography will be mapped based on the following slope categories: 0-15%, 15-25%, and 25% and greater.
 A comparison of existing and proposed topography will be evaluated.
 The following will be described: - i.
 A preliminary cut and fill analysis, including an analysis of the disposal of excess cut or the import of fill materials, if fill is required, as well as identification of areas where cut will reach the water table and contingency plans to deal with discharge of groundwater to the surface. - b.
 Describe regional and bedrock geology. - c.
 Identify and list soil types on the site, with discussion of soil characteristics and suitability for construction.
-Include a soils map. - 2.
-Potential Impacts - a.
-Provide preliminary grading plan and limit of disturbance line.
+Include a soils map.